 I was ready to dig deep and find out what I really think of myself as a mom.
 If you have a hard time getting started with your own list, this is what I did: I pretended somebody told me I was a bad mom.
 What would I say to them?
 Well, I’d start with a “burn in @#*&”, “go #@$*& yourself”, and “you better sleep with one eye open”.
 Once I got those pleasantries out of the way, though, this is what I’d say:

 I’m a memory maker and keeper.
 Not in my brain, because that went out the window when I turned 30ish.
 But, I go to great lengths to make life BIG for my children.
 I drive Daddy nuts with all the planning and extravaganza at birthday time.
 I must have at least 6000 (may be a slight exaggeration) things hanging from the ceiling for their 1st Birthday.
 Every birthday they get a whole weekend all about them.
 On the actual day they get to decide all meals.
 Then, I (or Daddy) takes pictures of every detail.
 I take hundreds of pics in between bdays, too.
 And I actually have them developed and put in albums!
 All of their baby books are up to date.
+I write them letters.
+I track milestones.
 I just may be a psycho-path.

 So, the birthday thing got me thinking about cake.
 That reminded me how I let them eat cake.
 For breakfast.
 I know, there’s some of you thinking this puts me in a bad mom category.
 But, I believe it’s not going to hurt anybody a few times a year.
 And it will make these little freaks ecstatic, if when they’re begging for leftover cake from a gathering for breakfast, I just say “sure”.
 It’s the part of me that realizes that I don’t have to say no ALL the time to everything.
 Sometimes it’s too automatic for us moms.
 So, I really think about my “why” before the “no”.
 It makes for some fun times with them that could be missed otherwise.